 Advanced Biofeedback/Neurofeedback Practicum: This course includes online contact with faculty and fellow students, directed readings, and research in a specialty area, as well as applied practice of biofeedback and/or neurofeedback with regular group-based supervision.
 Students will complete a capstone integrative essay during their Advanced Practicum class, summarizing their learning in this course sequence.

-The sixteenth credit is a one-credit Graduate Colloquium course, continuing through the entire time the student is in the Certificate program.
+The tenth credit is a one-credit Graduate Colloquium course, continuing through the entire time the student is in the Certificate program.
 The student is assigned a mentor, who conducts the Graduate Colloquium and provides academic guidance and support.
-To enroll in this program, go to Apply Online and select your desired Non-Degree choice.

-School of Mind-Body Medicine students already take a two-credit Graduate Colloquium and have an assigned mentor.
+Department of Mind-Body Medicine students already take a two-credit Graduate Colloquium and have an assigned mentor.
 They will not need to take this additional one-credit Graduate Colloquium.
-If you are a current student in the School of Mind-Body Medicine or in another Saybrook degree program, talk with your faculty mentor about enrolling for this certificate.
+If you are a current student in the Department of Mind-Body Medicine or in another Saybrook degree program, talk with your faculty mentor about enrolling for this certificate.